twolfson/speaker-submissions/fluent-2014/README.md

 ## Abstract

 Visual design has characteristics which can improve comprehension speed.
+This presentation reviews techniques that can be applied to code.
+These include visual design patterns, vertical rhythm, horizontal rhythm.

 ## Tags
 > What subtopics will your session cover?
 Add some comma-separated tags about this proposal.